gomesdigital/airplonk/README.md

 ```
 The install_termux.sh script will take care of installing the necessary
 dependencies.<br/>
-Note: Use 'bash airplonk' to run if you don't have root permission!
+Note: Use 'bash airplonk' to run if you don't have root permission.

 ### Otherwise
 Clone this project, the 'airplonk' file contains all the neccesarry logic